 It is pretty quiet now compared to what it used to be… haha.
 I had a very active social life and now am in a place where I really love quiet nights at home with my family.
 We try to schedule dinner with friends once a week and I would say I am out at least once or twice a week with friends or activities I am involved in.
 I also consider ‘training’ time my social hour.
 With bike classes, running groups, and meeting up with friends to swim at 5 am, I get my social fix often first thing in the morning.
 Now that I am home during the day it is easier for me to meet friends for breakfast and lunch, which I love to do!

 How would you describe Greenwich residents?

 Greenwich has a very diverse group of residents from all over the world, which I love.
 I feel Greenwich can get a bad rap from those who may not live here.
-A lot of Greenwich residents we have come to know and love are hard working young families trying to provide the best life for their children and have chosen Greenwich to do it.
+A lot of Greenwich residents we have come to know and love are hard-working young families trying to provide the best life for their children and have chosen Greenwich to do it.
 There is a lot of success in Greenwich and with that a lot of generosity as well.
-My experience so far is that it is a great place to network, support other local businesses and to be supported.
-There are exceptions to this, I am sure as there are any place, however my experience has only been positive- one that I hope continues.
+My experience so far is that it is a great place to network, support other local businesses, and be supported.
+There are exceptions to this, I am sure as there is any place, however, my experience has only been positive- one that I hope continues.

 What are some things you don’t like about Greenwich?

 Traffic!
 Sometimes it’s a bit hard getting around town.
 Route 1 can be brutal at times (especially when school is out) but hey, that is just a minor inconvenience considering all of the positives.

 Are you a member of a country club?

 We are not, currently.
 We spend a lot of time at our home in Maine in the summer so we have not thought about joining one at this time, but you never know down the road.